dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 Surely this time, people willing to try would have no excuse (no legacy code this time!), and I even gave a talk to the whole team about TDD [^9]

-But nope, it did go as I expected:
+But nope, it did not go as I expected:

 * For the `C++` part, they used TDD until they started working on a small binary, that would crypt and encrypt files from `stdin` to `stdout`.